Carrot Puree with Optional Ginger

 For a helpful little guide on weaning and some more recipe ideas, check out this post on the best baby purees to try when starting solid foods.

-Carrot puree blended to a more textured consistency for later weaning.
+Carrot puree in a grey bowl, blended to a more textured consistency for later weaning.

-This Carrot Puree with Optional Ginger can be stored in the fridge in an airtight container for up to 2 days or freezer for up to 1 month.
+This Carrot Puree with Optional Ginger can be stored in an airtight container in the refrigerator for up to 2 days or freezer for up to 1 month.
 I found that freezing different fruits and vegetables in individual portions was best, using baby food or silicone ice cube trays.
 Remember to be food safe when freezing, defrosting and reheating any baby food.

 If you try this Carrot Puree with Optional Ginger, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
 I love hearing from you!
 Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby food recipes.